discoveryjs/jora/README.md

 Jora | Description
 --- | ---
 $ | A scope input data (current value).
 On top level scope it's the same as `@`.
 In most cases it may be omitted.
 Used implicitly an input for subquery when no other subjects is defined (e.g. `foo()` and `.foo()` are equivalent for `$.foo()`).
+$$ | A reference to the second parameter of closest function or undefined when no such
 @ | A query input data
 \# | A query context